rothirschtec/www.rothirsch.tech/content/posts/en/tools/ssh/ssh-daily-use.md

 Restart the SSH service and try to access it with a different host which doesn't own the private key (.ssh/id_rsa) and you'll see that there is no way to login without the key.

-## Send a mail to the admin on ssh connection
+## Send mail on SSH login

-It is possible to send an e-mail directly after the login of an user.
+A possible way to send an e-mail directly after the login of an user is shown here.
+The following file is invoked on each succesfull SSH login.

-Therefore you have to change following file

     /etc/ssh/sshrc

-Add following script code and install _sendemail_
+This script sends a mail including the IP address of the logged in user.
+Additionally the log system will also receive a log line.

     ip=`echo $SSH_CONNECTION | cut -d " " -f 1`
         # Get the IP Adress of the connected user